CICCIOSGAMINO/openweather-apis/README.md

 ### Intro
 Simple abstraction layer for use the services offered by the OpenWeatherMap.org website through its API's.
 You can easy reach the weather informations you need on over 400k weather stations.
+For get the APPID follow the OpenWeather.org [link][3] and complete the request process.

 ### Version details
 Main changes by version (if the first number change, old code you have written is not supported, for